FinanceStudyGroup/SEC-Document-Quick-Search/README.md

 whereby, with relative ease we can quickly navigate to SEC EDGAR's search results for all of Eastman Chemical Company's most recent annual reports.

-Similarly, we could do this for Forms 10-Q or 20-F, as the case may be.
+Similarly, we could do this for the Forms 10-Q or 20-F, as the case may be.
 The SEC Document Locator allows for quick access to any SEC-filed materials available through EDGAR.